Why is this CO2 project being developed?

 Porthos is making agreements with companies that are interested in supplying CO2.
 In the Joint Development Agreements (JDAs), Porthos and the companies agree to jointly work towards the conclusion of transport and storage contracts.

-Porthos commits to continue with the permit procedures and the technical preparation of the project.
-The companies commit to start with the permit procedures and prepare the design of their capture installation.
+In the fall of 2019, Porthos has signed JDAs with four companies: Air Liquide, Air Products, ExxonMobil and Shell.
+Porthos committed to continue with the permit procedures and the technical preparation of the project.
+The companies committed to start with the permit procedures and prepare the design of their capture installation.

 Will Porthos receive subsidies for this project?